fonttools/fontbakery/README.md

 ```
 $ fontbakery check-googlefonts \
-    -c com.google.fonts/test/034 \
+    -c com.google.fonts/check/034 \
-    -c com.google.fonts/test/044 \
+    -c com.google.fonts/check/044 \
-    -n -o "*test" -g "*test" \
+    -n -o "*check" -g "*check" \
     path/to/fonts/{apache,ofl,ufl}/*/*.ttf
 ```

- * `-c` selects a test by id
+ * `-c` selects a check by id
  * `-n` turns off the progress bar
- * `-o "*test"` change execution order to run each test for all fonts instead of all tests for each font.
+ * `-o "*check"` change execution order to run each check for all fonts instead of all checks for each font.
- * `-g "*test"` creates a summary report per test
+ * `-g "*check"` creates a summary report per check

 Here's the output of `fontbakery check-googlefonts -h`